ionic-team/ionic-docs/src/pages/developing/tips.md

 ## Changing Mode

 By default, when an app is viewed in the browser, Ionic will apply the `md` mode.
-However, since Ionic components adapt according to their platform, it is helpful to be able to view what this app looks like on iOS.
-To do this, add `?ionic:mode=ios` to the URL where the app is being served: `http://localhost:8100/?ionic:mode=ios`.
+However, since Ionic components adapt according to their platform, it is helpful to be able to view what the app will look like on iOS.
+To do this, add `?ionic:mode=ios` to the URL where the app is being served.
+For example, if the app is served on port `8100`, the url would be: `http://localhost:8100/?ionic:mode=ios`.

-> However, this will not change how the browser sees which platform is currently being used.
-Platform is determined by device detection and inspecting the user-agent.
-So to change the platform, the user-agent must be changed.
+> This will not change which platform the browser sees being used.
+The platform is determined by device detection and inspecting the user-agent.
+To change the platform, the user-agent must be changed.
 To do this, open up Chrome DevTools with <kbd>Ctrl+Shift+I</kbd>(<kbd>Cmd+Option+I</kbd> on Mac), and then toggle device mode on with <kbd>Ctrl+Shift+M</kbd>(<kbd>Cmd+Option+M</kbd> on Mac).

 ![app with a different mode](/docs/assets/img/faq/tips/change-device-platform.png)